Madhusudan Das: Professional life

-After returning to Orissa from Calcutta in 1881, he started his legal practice.
+After returning to Odisha from Calcutta in 1881, he started his legal practice.
 His insight knowledge on this field helped him to earn sufficiently and spend for the common man.
 He handled some important cases of his times such as Puri temple administration case, Keonjhar Riots Case etc. He was a source of inspiration for the lawyers in Orissa and in India.
 His birth anniversary is observed as Lawyers' Day in Odisha.

 Political career

-Known as 'Madhu Babu' by the common people, he worked for the political, social and economical upliftment of the people of Orissa and worked as a lawyer, journalist, legislator, politician and social reformer.
-He founded Utkal Sammilani which brought a revolution in the social and industrial development of Orissa.
+Known as 'Madhu Babu' by the common people, he worked for the political, social and economical upliftment of the people of Odisha and worked as a entrepreneur, businessman, lawyer, journalist, legislator, politician and social reformer.
+He was associated with the Indian National Congress between 1886 and 1903.
+He found the Utkal Sabha in 1888 which became the provincial unit of the Indian National Congress in the same year.
+He later founded Utkal Sammilani which brought a revolution in the social and industrial development of Orissa.
 He was elected as a member of the legislative council of Bihar and Orissa Province and under the Diarchy scheme of Government of India Act, 1919, he was appointed as Minister for Local Self-Government, Medical Public Health, Public Works in 1921.

 He was the first Odia to become a member of both the legislative council and the Central Legislative Assembly of India.
 He founded Utkal Sammilani (Utkal Union Conference) which laid the foundation of Odia nationalism.
 Utkal Sammilani spearheaded the demand for unification of Odia speaking areas under a single administration.
 This led to the formations of state of Odisha on 1 April 1936.
 He was also the first Odia to travel to England.

+Business ventures

 He founded the Utkal Tannery in 1905, a factory producing shoes and other leather products.
-In 1897 he founded the Orissa Art Ware Works.
+In 1897 he founded the Odisha Art Ware Works.
 With his support, the Tarakasi(filigree) work of silver ornaments achieved commendable feet.